 FSU’s Public Art & Architectural Art Program is designed to explore the dynamic diversity of Public and Architectural Art as well as principles of a professional practice.
 Undergraduate art students examine theoretical and practical issues in the design and execution of projects, some of which are actualized.

-If you are an FSU Art major and have, or will have, completed your Foundations requirements during the same semester, you are eligible to apply.
-Alternately, you can take classes selectively if you have the pre-requisites for the courses.
+If you are an FSU Art major and have, or will have, completed your Foundations requirements during the same semester, you are eligible to take classes selectively if you have completed all foundations courses.

-It is recommended that students interested in completing the Public Art and Architectural Art Specialized Studies Program (but not sure yet) take BOTH Public Art I and ART3845 Entering the Public Sphere in the fall semester.
-If you are interested in completing the entire Specialized Studies Program in Public Art please contact Carolyn Henne at email@example.com.
+It is recommended that students interested in completing the Public Art and Architectural Art Specialized Studies Program (but not sure yet) take a selection of the above courses.
+If you are interested in completing the entire Specialized Studies Program in Public Art please contact Carolyn Henne at firstname.lastname@example.org.

 What are the advantages to being in the program: